Travel & Touring | WA Things To Do

 The Hyde Park Water Playground in North Perth has a massive spongey splash pad, tipping buckets, spray guns and plenty of water jets.
 Its water runs on a 10-minute timer, and the playground only uses water from November to March between 8am and 8pm.

-If you’re looking for a spot near the city, there are two water playgrounds to try: the BHP Water Park in Elizabeth Quay, and the Water Labyrinth sculpture in Forrest Place.
-The latter sculpture is interactive and runs daily from 10am to 6pm, splashing water when kids activate its sensors.
+If you’re looking for a spot near the city, there are two water playgrounds to try: the BHP Water Park in Elizabeth Quay, and the Water Labyrinth sculpture in Forrest Place - please note the Water Labyrinth is currently closed for maintenance and will not be operational this summer.
 The BHP Water Park sits at the entry point to Elizabeth Quay, and features water jets and lighting that showcases a beautiful mural at its base.
 Be mindful that both water areas are on top of brick and tiles, so kids should wear suitable footwear and avoid running at high speeds.

 12. Tour the night sky at the Perth Observatory